shanalikhan/code-settings-sync/README.md

 4. Change the Gist description while creating new one in github.
 ```

-The Json will be created as:
+The JSON will be created as:

 ```json
 {